Clio and Bank Feed Matching

 View in Clio of funds in and out of a client account

-Don’t forget the additional steps that were outlined in the previous article in regard to the reclassification of the payments out of the trust parent account into the client sub-ledgers.
+Don’t forget the additional steps that were outlined in the previous article regarding the reclassification of the payments out of the trust parent account into the client sub-ledgers.
 This is an extra step that’s very important.
 When you’re working on a three-way bank reconciliation report, it’s nice to have that complete visibility where you can export out the data from the trust liability account and sub-ledgers and see how they align with the report we’re about to run in Clio.

 Report for a three-way

 Next, we send that report out as a CSV and then copy it over to our three-way bank reconciliation so that we have all of the matters lined up and we can compare what we have listed in QuickBooks on the balance sheet to see how it aligns with the trust side and Clio.
 This all should be done after you have reconciled your bank accounts.
-A best practice is to always start with reconciling the trust bank account and then reconcile the operating bank account.
+A best practice is to always start with reconciling the trust bank account and then reconciling the operating bank account.

-In a perfect world, you would find no discrepancies, however, we don’t live in a perfect world.
+In a perfect world, you would find no discrepancies.
+However, we don’t live in a perfect world.
 Some of the common mistakes that we see are:

-- The attorney will make an entry inside a Clio moving the funds to pay out a trust but then at the bank level, they transfer a different amount.
+- The attorney will make an entry inside a Clio moving the funds to pay out a trust, but then at the bank level, they transfer a different amount.

 - Bank error where the bank does not transfer the right amount.

 - If an attorney is not processing a transfer per client or a one-for-one transfer per matter.
 They tally them together and make one total transfer of many matters.
 The bulk transfer can cause issues.
 Typically, they’re math issues.
-Nothing is more annoying when many accounts or matters are processed in the total amount transferred over is short .50.
-Accounting nightmare.
+Nothing is more annoying when many accounts or matters are processed in the total amount transferred over is short .50. an Accounting nightmare.